mackid1993/channels-dvr/README.md

 ## Why This Exists

 Channels DVR streams work perfectly on most clients but can suffer from connection stability issues on Linux/Docker **when streaming to NVIDIA Shield TV**:
-- Streams die after ~6 minutes
+- Streams die after within 20 minutes
+- The client may render a black screen and get stuck until the container is restarted
 - TCP connections get stuck in ESTABLISHED state
 - Only affects NVIDIA Shield TV — other clients (phones, tablets, web browsers, Apple TV) work fine